uhray/mobile-boilerplate/doc/mobile-boilerplate.md

 ```21:48:47 static.1 | App listening on port 5200```

 Open your browser to the localhost on the specified port (i.e. ```localhost:5200```).
 You'll be able to see updates to any newly saved static file code simply by refreshing your browser.

+## Configuring

+Configuration is located in [www/configure.js](../www/configure.js).

+The frontend is configured via [requirejs](http://requirejs.org/) and is set up nicely to use the [requirejs-loader-plugin](https://github.com/uhray/requirejs-loader-plugin).
+If there are any questions on how to add new modules, consult either of those two links.
+Requirejs is very powerful and consequently very complicated, but the loader plugin is supposed to help ease some things.

+Also, because of the line in the configure.js file that sets the shim: `router:   ['loader!']`, all things configured with the [requirejs-loader-plugin](https://github.com/uhray/requirejs-loader-plugin) are loaded up before anything starts.
+This is important for things like extending Ractive.

 ## Pages